vinayakshen/TopReads/Reinvent-Yourself.markdown

 #### Chapter 4: The 7 techniques to influence anyone
 * Robert Cialdini is the most influential person in the world - "Influence" sold 3M copiesand defines the 6 critical aspects of influence.
-* 7 aspects of influence
-  Reciprocity
-  Likability
-  Consistency
-  Social Proof
-  Authority
-  Scarcity
-  Unity (Us against the world)
+* 7 aspects of influence - Reciprocity, Likability, Consistency, Social Proof, Authority, Scarcity, Unity (Us against the world)